ksachin24/ecom-ai-agent/README.md

 * **Streamed Responses:** Simulates a live-typing effect for AI agent responses, enhancing user experience.
 * **Modular Architecture:** Separates concerns for LLM interaction, database querying, and UI presentation.

-## 🚀 Demo

-A video demonstrating the AI agent in action, answering example questions (including API calls and terminal output), can be found here:

-[**Insert Your Demo Video Link Here**]
-(e.g., a Google Drive link or YouTube link)

 ## 📊 Datasets Used